Club: São Paulo FC | Opening: 1960 | Capacity: 72,809

 São Paulo offer guided stadiums tours that include the dressing rooms, press areas, control room, players tunnel and dugouts.

-Tours tend to run multiple times a day between 10:30am and 3:30pm.
-Check the Morumbitour website for upcoming dates and hours.
+Tours tend to run multiple times a day between 10:00 am and 4:00 pm.
+Check the official website for upcoming dates and hours.